•

 If a revised manuscript is returned late and after a period that exceeds the average publication time, the manuscript will be given a new queue date for publication.
 Revised papers should be accompanied by a point-by-point response to all the comments made by the reviewers.
 All revised contents in the manuscript should be underlined to facilitate further review.
 Revised manuscripts are sometimes sent back to the original reviewers, who are asked to comment on the revisions.
 If only minor revisions are involved, the Editor will examine the revised manuscript in light of the recommendations of the reviewers without seeking further opinions.
 The final decision to accept or reject a paper will be made by the Editorial Board and the Editorial Office.

-4.1 Editing and proofs
+4.1 Editing and Proofs

 Accepted papers are copy-edited and language polished with a view to clarity, brevity, and consistency before publication to conform to the journal style and to meet space limitations.
 Page proofs in PDF format which can be annotated are sent by e-mail to the corresponding author, who is to check it for typesetting and editing errors.

-If you do not wish to use the PDF annotations function, you may list the corrections (including replies to the Query Form) and return them to Journal of Electrochemistry in an e-mail.
+If you do not wish to use the PDF annotation’s function, you may list the corrections (including replies to the Query Form) and return them to Journal of Electrochemistry in an e-mail.
 Please list your corrections quoting line number.
 If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and scan the pages and then e-mail these to us.
 Please use the proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
 We will do everything possible to get your article published quickly and accurately – please let us have all your corrections within 48 hours.
 It is important to ensure that all corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
 Note that Journal of Electrochemistry can proceed with the publication of your article if no response is received.

-Upon acceptance of an article, authors will be asked to submit a Copyright Transfer Form.
-The Copyright Transfer Form can be downloaded via the link below, and which should be sent back to editor office through Editorial Manager site.
+.
+The Copyright Transfer Form can be downloaded via the below, and which should be sent back to editor office through Editorial Manager site.

 Download Copyright Transfer Form (PDF)